Linda Ronstadt, Queen Of Rock In The '70s, Then And Now

-Is it even possible that the celebrated Linda Ronstadt just turned 72 years old in July?
+Is it even possible that the celebrated Linda Ronstadt is in her 70s?
 Yikes!
 Where does the time go?
 It seems like just yesterday that she was entertaining audiences on the Sunset Strip.
 There have been many twists and turns throughout the years of her successful music career.

 Linda Ronstadt grew up with her family on a ranch in Arizona.
-The Ronstadt family was no stranger to music.
-They were a family rooted in tradition, which is where she drew her inspiration.
+The Ronstadt family was musically inclined and rooted in tradition, which is where she drew her inspiration.
 Together, the family listened to and sang a wide variety of music genres including Mexican music, which was said to have been a “staple” in their lives.

-Ronstadt has been quoted as saying, “I don’t record (any type of genre of music) that I didn’t hear in my family’s living room by the time I was 10.
+Ronstadt told Debbie Kruger, “I don’t record (any type of genre of music) that I didn’t hear in my family’s living room by the time I was 10.
 It just is my rule that I don’t break because… I can’t do it authentically… I really think that you’re just hard-wiring … in your brain up until the age of maybe 12 or 10, and there are certain things you can’t learn in an authentic way after that.”

 Music genres that Linda Ronstadt has recorded throughout her career include rock and roll, jazz, R&B, gospel, opera, country, choral and mariachi.
 These comprise the music she was exposed to up until the age of 10.